 I’m so glad these stories are in the Bible!

 Insecurity often keeps us from getting closer to God.
-That He would move in a way we would have orchestrated differently bows us up and makes us resistant.
+The possibility that He would move in a way we would have orchestrated differently makes us resistant.

 Travis admits, “God doesn’t always choose to reveal the why of our unwanted surprises.
 But are we going to reject His gifts just because we don’t like the brown-paper-and-duct-tape package they’re wrapped in?
 God knows that if we remove the wrapping – if we work through the unwanted part of the surprise and discover the gift inside – we will learn something of His goodness and character that we might not have seen otherwise.
 Something that can motivate our praise beyond our circumstances the next time an unwelcome surprise comes calling.”